Cost of LivingUpdated March 2026

 LowNational avg: $450High

 Brutal nor'easters and humid summers create a punishing cycle for home maintenance — roofs, HVAC, and plumbing take a beating year-round.
 In Warwick, that climate reality intersects with an economy built on a recovering industrial economy reinventing itself around eds and meds.
-The result for grocery costs is a market where a balanced labor pool where you'll find competitive quotes if you shop around.
+The result for grocery costs is a market where a balanced labor pool where you'll find competitive pricing if you compare options.
 A median household income of $69K frames what's affordable — and what isn't.

 What Matters Most